mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 ## Notes
 [Solution notes]

+## Cost

+You are responsible for the cost of the Azure services used while running this NIST 800-66 reference PaaS deployment for ASE.
+There is no additional cost for using this template.
+The Azure Resource Manager template for this NIST 800-66 reference PaaS deployment for ASE includes configuration parameters that you can customize.
+Some of these settings will affect the cost of deployment.
+For cost estimates, see the pricing pages for each AWS service you will be using or the Azure Calculator.
+Prices are subject to change.

 ## Authors

-Dustin Paulson, Premier Field Engineer, Microsoft Jerad Berhow, Premier Field Engineer, Microsoft
++ Dustin Paulson, Premier Field Engineer, Microsoft
++ Jerad Berhow, Premier Field Engineer, Microsoft
-Mayur Shintre, Principal Architect, Microsoft
++ Mayur Shintre, Principal Architect, Microsoft

 `Tags: [NIST, 800-66, Azure, Templates, PaaS, ASE]`